-Discover how we create impactful content.
+Discover how Wisemonk creates impactful and reliable content.

-What does it mean to set up your own entity?[toc=What is setting up an entity]
+What does it mean to set up your own entity?[toc=What is Setting up an Entity]

-- Setting up local payroll, benefits, and HR systems
+- Establishing payroll, benefits, and HR services

-- Managing office space, administrative staff, and day-to-day operations
+- Managing office space and daily operations

-- Handling annual reporting, audits, and financial disclosures
+- Handling annual reporting and audits

 What is an Employer of Record (EOR)?[toc=What is an EOR]

-- Drafting and maintaining locally compliant employment contracts.
+- Drafting and maintaining locally compliant employment contracts

-- Administering statutory and supplemental benefits, like health insurance and paid leave
+- Administering statutory and supplemental benefits like health insurance and paid leave

 - Managing onboarding, offboarding, and all employment documentation